roboconf/roboconf.github.io/en/user-guide-snapshot/instances-description.md

 }
 </code></pre>

+Just like for graph definitions, it is possible to surround values with quotes.

+<pre><code class="language-roboconf">
+instance of Tomcat {
+	name: Tomcat;
+	port: "8081";
+	welcome_message: "We can use a complex value and insert several semicolons ;; on the same line.";
+}
+</code></pre>

+> Be careful, unlike for graphs, property values are not entirely trimmed.
+> Use quotes if necessary, or do not set spaces after instance properties.
+> This can be used to create several instances at once.

+<pre><code class="language-roboconf">
+instance of VM {
+	name: vm ;
+	count: 5;

+	instance of Server {
+		name: server;
+	}
+}
+</code></pre>

+... will create « vm 1 », « vm 2 », « vm 3 », « vm 4 » and « vm 5 ».
+All of them will have child instance called « server ».

-It is possible to force a value for a [random exported variable](graph-definition.html) in the instances definition.
+It is also possible to force a value for a [random exported variable](graph-definition.html) in the instances definition.
 As an example, with a graph declaration like...

 <pre><code class="language-roboconf">